qiaoshe1/STA304-Final-Paper/README.md

 # starter_folder

-This report aims to discuss the demographic characteristics of Toronto, based on NHS data.
+This report aims to discuss the public use of cigarettes, vaping and cannabis in Canada based on the data collected in the national Canadian Tobacco and Nicotine Survey (CTNS).

-The dataset used is publicly available through the Open Data Portal hosted by the City of Toronto.
-This dataset is part of a voluntary National Household Survey (NHS) by Statistics Canada.
-It can be accessed through the R package ‘opendatatoronto’ via API, and the package number is “9ef4b82b-bd63-4c6b-b87b-7bd04f2a2fd3" (Gelfand 2020).
+The dataset used is publicly available through the Stastistics Canada Public Use Microdata File (PUMF), which is on official website of Statistics Canada.
+The CTNS PUMF is for users who prefer to do their own analysis by focusing on specific sub-groups in the population or by cross-classifying variables.
+The data is available in HTML, PDF, EFT, and Database format.

-Data and description can be found at: https://open.toronto.ca/dataset/wellbeing-toronto-demographics-nhs-indicators/.
+Data and description can be found at: https://www150.statcan.gc.ca/n1/pub/13-25-0001/132500012021001-eng.htm.